 “If the aggressor can convince you they’re justified in whatever they’re doing, then they’re freer to pursue their goals without interference.”(Simon, 1996 ch.
 9)

 Happiness makes us feel confident.
 Unhappiness upsets your life.
 Our social nature feels best when we are contributing members of society.
-Happiness comes from how others treat us as well as how we treat others because we want people to care about us, and we also want to care about others.
+Happiness comes from how others treat us as well as how we treat others, because we want people to care about us, and we also want to care about others.
 Few of us could live outside society.
 Since caring about someone feels good, and being cared about feels good, you will have a better time adjusting to life if someone cares about you.
 Those with friends will be happier than the outcasts.
 The outsiders will feel the world working against them.

-Consider the possibility modern societies will one day develop into places where everyone will live as whole people.
+Consider the possibility that modern societies will one day develop into places where everyone will live as whole people.
 For this to happen, learn to accept the needs of people.
-Since we need the environment, extend our sense of ethics to include the environment.
+Since we need the environment, extend our sense of ethics to include the world around us.
 Remember, you cannot love yourself unless you love the world, which is also part of you.
 Hating the world would be the equivalent of hating yourself.
 You can imagine practical, selfish reasons to protect Nature or accept that objects have values that do not depend on us.
 Value the world by appreciating stuff.
 Have you ever seen anything so nice it would be a shame to break?
 Someone without the same respect would not care if the object breaks.
 Life would be better if more people cared.

 Section 4: Capitalism